wolfpld/usenetarchive/README.md

 - repack-zstd --- Builds a common dictionary for all messages and recompresses them to a zstd meta+payload+dict database.
 - repack-lz4 --- Converts zstd database to LZ4 database.
 - package --- Packages all databases into a single file.
 Supports unpacking.
+- sort --- Sort messages in a thread-chronological order.

 ### Data Filtering